Keith-S-Thompson/kst-time-utils/README.md

 `timer` is more complex.  `timer -h` shows the following help message:

-    Usage: timer [options]
+    Usage: ./timer [options]
         -a : Absolute time (default is zero-based)
         -b : Buffered output (default is unbuffered) -h : Help (show this message and exit)
-        -z (zero-based) and -u (unbuffered) options are accepted for compatibility with older versions.
-        -o file : Print output to specified file
+        -z : Zero-based time (redundant, this is the default) -u : Unbuffered output (redundant, this is the default) -o file : Print output to specified file

 It reads from stdin and write to stdout, prepending a timestamp to